21go/insight-prototype/README.md

 1. Open Google Chrome and go to `chrome://extensions`
 2. Enable **Developer mode** in the top-right corner
 3. Click **"Load unpacked"**
-4. Select the `chrome-extension/` folder in this repository
+4. Select the `extension/` folder in this repository
-5. Once installed, click on the extension icon in the toolbar
+5. Once installed, click Details for that new extension
+6. Scroll down to Extension Options
-6. Enter your participant name in the popup interface.
-This name will be used in the video room
+7. Enter your participant name in the popup interface.
+This name should match the name you will use in the meeting room.

 The extension will: